I-275 (Howard Frankland Bridge) new southbound bridge between Pinellas and Hillsborough counties 422904-2-52-01

 About

-On March 25, 2025, the Florida Department of Transportation opened four general-use lanes to traffic on the new southbound I-275 / Howard Frankland Bridge from Tampa to St. Petersburg.
+Last year, the Florida Department of Transportation opened four general-use lanes to traffic on the new southbound I-275 / Howard Frankland Bridge from Tampa to St. Petersburg.

 Once complete, the new bridge will consist of eight lanes: four general-use lanes and four express lanes (two lanes from St. Petersburg to Tampa and two lanes from Tampa to St. Petersburg).
 Additionally, a new shared-use facility is being constructed adjacent to the new bridge, providing a pathway separated from the roadway for pedestrians and cyclists.

 On July 9, 2025, the 1990s southbound Howard Frankland Bridge (from Tampa to St. Petersburg) was renewed and converted to the new northbound bridge (from St. Petersburg to Tampa).
-Before project completion, the existing 1960s northbound bridge (from St. Petersburg to Tampa) will be removed by spring of 2026.
+Before project completion, the existing 1960s northbound bridge (from St. Petersburg to Tampa) will be removed by summer of 2026.

 - New southbound bridge is 98% complete (installing railings and aesthetic features).

-- Demolition of the old bridge is 75% complete.
+- Demolition of the old bridge is 80% complete.

 - Work activities continue along the shared use path on the Pinellas County side of the bridge.